adityaarakal/instant-express-manager/docs/DEVELOPER_GUIDE.md

   - `convertToRecurring(emiId)`: Converts EMI to Recurring template (bypasses auto-generation to prevent extra transactions)
 - `src/store/useRecurringIncomesStore.ts`: Recurring income template CRUD with upfront transaction generation
   - Generates all transactions upfront when template is created (entire recurring period or 12 months if no end date)
-  - Income transactions default to status "Received"
+  - Transactions default to status "Pending" (user marks as "Received" when payment is actually received)
 - `src/store/useRecurringExpensesStore.ts`: Recurring expense template CRUD with conversion to EMI and upfront transaction generation
   - Generates all transactions upfront when template is created
   - Expense transactions default to status "Pending"